stitchdata/docs/_database-integrations/dynamodb/dynamodb-projection-expressions.md

 ---
-title: Selecting MongoDB Fields Using Projection Queries
+title: Selecting Amazon DynamoDB Fields Using Projection Queries
 keywords: mongodb, mongo, whitelisting, blacklisting, field selection, column selection
-permalink: /integrations/databases/mongodb/field-selection-using-projection-queries
+permalink: /integrations/databases/amazon-dynamodb/field-selection-using-projection-queries
-summary: "Specify or restrict the data Stitch replicates for MongoDB collections using projection queries."
+summary: "Specify or restrict the data Stitch replicates for Amazon DynamoDB collections using projection queries."
 input: false

 layout: general
 toc: false
-key: "mongodb-projection-queries"
+key: "dynamodb-projection-queries"

-display_name: "MongoDB"
+display_name: "DynamoDB"
-name: "mongodb"
+name: "dynamodb"

 this-version: "1.0"

 intro: |
   {% include misc/data-files.html %}

-  In Stitch's MongoDB integration, projection queries serve as a method for selecting individual fields for replication.
+  In Stitch's Amazon DynamoDB integration, projection queries serve as a method for selecting individual fields for replication.
 This is equivalent to [column selection]({{ link.replication.syncing | prepend: site.baseurl }}) in other integrations.

   By specifying a projection query, you can replicate only the data you need for each collection in your MongoDB integration.